 Georgette Schwantes was born in Egypt of British parents and educated privately in London, where early signs of artistic talent were noted.
-Later on Georgette was offered a bursary to Art College but this was not to be as her interests were more artistic than academic.
-Georgette pursued the course of open classes at the National and other galleries, and has travelled extensively in pursuit of her interests.
+She was offered a bursary to Art College but this was not to be, as her interests were more artistic than academic.
+Georgette pursued the course of open classes at the National and other galleries and has travelled extensively in pursuit of her interests.
 Her artistic studies were enhanced by tutelage from various independent professional artists.
 Georgette has completed a degree in fine art – sculpture in the early seventies at the Ealing College of the Arts in the UK.
 Her sculptures have sold into private and company collections throughout Australia and in 8 overseas countries.
 Prizes and commendations have been awarded from numerous art festivals and exhibitions across Australia.

 Georgette has made Australia her home and has been sculpturing in Brisbane since 1975.
 She has also taught sculpture at Moreton Institute of TAFE.
 Examples of her sculptures are in the collections of a number of private collectors as well as at Ormiston College.

 Georgette now teaches privately at her studio gallery in Birkdale, where you can purchase quality one off original sculptures direct from the Artist .
-Her classes are held every week.
 Teaching sculpture to students and helping them to create an original sculpture to decorate their home.
 Sculpting is very therapeutic the most beneficial part you will derive from it, is its therapeutic effects, as its far more beneficial than sitting crossed legged contemplating your navel.
-Classes are held each Thursday 9 - 12pm 1 - 4 pm and also evening Classes at 6 - 9pm
+Read more about the sculpture classes here.

 What is art?
 To some people it’s something they buy, to either decorate Their wall, as in a painting – or – decorate their furniture, as in a piece of sculpture.
 Art to me, is something quite different.
 I strongly believe that art is an experience, and it has to be experienced.